What is the Learning Agreement?

 - Fill in the learning agreement in the Mobility Online application system.
-Students can optionally use the Learning agreement of your home institution as an upload.
+You can optionally use the Learning agreement of your home institution as an upload.
 If you use the Mobility Online Learning Agreement, see the detailed Mobility Online application instructions.
 Please note that the learning agreement is an obligatory step of the online application.
 You should add the course names and course codes in Mobility Online one by one and then print the form.

 Laboratory or thesis work does not require course codes